U-1F992/jsfridge/README.md

 # js-fridge

-Convert HTML containing DOM changes at load time with JavaScript to static file with changes applied.
+Convert HTML containing DOM changes at load time with JavaScript to static one with changes applied.

 <figure>
 <figcaption>input</figcaption>